lotoos0/VueTaskCollab/README.md

 ## Description

-Task management application that allows users to add, view, edit, and delete tasks and their comments.
+The Task Management App is a comprehensive solution designed to streamline and simplify your task management process.
+Whether you're an individual user or part of a team, this application provides a user-friendly interface to help you organize, track, and collaborate on tasks effortlessly.

 ## Features